MicrosoftDocs/windows-iotcore-docs/windows-iotcore/connect-your-device/SSH.md

 Type **yes** and press **enter**.

-If you need to log in as **DefaultAccount** rather than as administrator you will need to generate a key and use the key to log in.
-From the desktop that you intend to connect to your IoT Device from, open a powershell window and change to your personal data folder (e.g cd ~)
+If you need to login as DefaultAccount rather than as administrator, you will need to generate a key and use the key to login.
+From the desktop that you intend to connect to your IoT Device from, open a PowerShell window and change to your personal data folder (e.g cd ~)

 ```cmd
 cd ~
 ssh-keygen -t rsa -f id_rsa
 ```

 Register the key with ssh-agent (optional, for single sign-on experience).
 Note that ssh-add must be performed from a folder that is  ACL'd to you as the signed-in user (Builtin\Administrators and the NT_AUTHORITY\System user are also ok).
-By default cd ~ from powershell should be sufficient as shown below.
+By default cd ~ from PowerShell should be sufficient as shown below.

 ```cmd
 cd ~